Poles to protest bill that would silence US-owned TV network

 The ex-ministers called on the government to “stop hostile actions against American investors and to respect the basic values shared by the Western countries that are friendly to Poland — democracy, the rule of law and freedom of speech.”

-Jean-Briac Perrette, president and CEO of Discovery International, called the planned vote on the bill concerning, warning that free media is at stake and that “an unpredictable regulatory framework should be very concerning for all potential investors in the market.”
+Jean-Briac Perrette, president and CEO of Discovery International, called the planned vote on the bill concerning, warning that “an unpredictable regulatory framework should be very concerning for all potential investors in the market.”

 The development comes as Discovery is set to merge next year into a mega-company with AT&T’s WarnerMedia.